mc-bench/mc-bench-frontend/README.md

 cp .env.template .env
 bun install
 ```
-Be sure to copy over the Github Client ID from the pre-requisites into your new .env file
+Make sure to copy over the Github Client ID from the pre-requisites into your new .env file

 4. Start the services:
 ```bash